Andy-Mod/multithreading_3A/README.md

 ![Error Plot with Problem Size and Highlighted Points](data/ex2.png)

-As illustrated in the figure above, the tasks are still generally faster in `Python`, but performance is significantly better in `C++`, with almost the same level of accuracy.
+As illustrated in the figure above, the tasks are still commonly faster in `Python`, but performance is significantly better in `C++`, with almost the same level of accuracy.

 #### Tests using the solver `householderQr` and `OpenMP` in `CMAKE_BUILD_TYPE Release`